Priego de Córdoba: Culture

+Holy Week

 The religious brotherhoods of Priego have a long history, some dating back to before the 16th century.
 The traditional displays of these brotherhoods in the religious processions of Holy Week (Semana Santa) are renowned for their grandeur and beauty.

 The procession on Holy Thursday (Jueves Santo) of the Brotherhood of the Column (Jesus de la Columna), which is the oldest and most prestigious of the town's brotherhoods, and on Holy Friday (Viernes Santo) the Brotherhood of the Nazarenos, in which the procession is of a hand carried float with Christ carrying the cross.

 The Nazareno is carried from a church in the center of Priego to a mountain top that overlooks Priego known as the Calavario.
 Once there a priest comes out of the hermitage there and delivers a benediction.

+Cuisine

 The population holds up pastries in the form of roosters or pigs, with a hard boiled egg in the center, known as 'hornazos'.
 After the benediction it is considered good luck for the coming year to eat the pastry.